-In a pinch paper towels, shelf liners, or shredded paper can be used.
-Though these items will need to be replaced daily and do not mask the order caused from feces.
+In a pinch paper towels, shelf liners, or shredded paper can be used in a chick brooder.
+Utilizing these types of chicken bedding will require them to be replaced daily, and they do not work to mask the order caused from the feces.

 Sand is another option for a chick brooder, however, it is not something we use.
 Chicks have a tendency to consume anything it can fit into its beak, making sand a dangerous option.
 Consuming too much sand can cause the crop to become impacted which can lead to death.
 Secondly, the dust caused by the sand can also cause respiratory issues.

 Finally, sand is not compostable and must be washed prior to utilizing in another brooder.

 Due to the delicate nature of chicks, other poultry, and fowl it is important to avoid the following items in a chick brooder.

 Do not use cedar shavings.
 This type of chicken bedding contains natural cedar oil in the shaving.
 Cedar oil is extremely hot and can burn the skin and feet of your delicate, young flock.
 Not to mention, the oil released can lead to respiratory issues.

 Unlike shredded paper or the other options mentioned above, newspaper does not absorb water or waste and can become quite slippery when wet.
 Additionally, mold grows quite quickly on newspaper once it becomes moist.

 There are a few reasons as to why sawdust should not be used.
 The first, chicks have a tendency to consume sawdust.
 The second, it is so fine that it could end up in the chick’s eye.
 Finally, it’s messy.
 Very, very messy.